 Top 7 Tips for a Difficult Quarterly Conversation™

 The worst thing about management is having a difficult conversation with a direct report.
 The second worst thing is preparing for that conversation.
-In the Entrepreneurial Operating System®, you have the potential for at least one difficult conversation every 90 days.
+With quarterly reviews, you have the potential for at least one difficult conversation every 90 days.

-While the Quarterly Conversation is designed to prevent those meltdown scenarios, that doesn’t mean every Quarterly Conversation will be a bed of roses.
+While the Quarterly Reviews is designed to prevent those meltdown scenarios, that doesn’t mean every Quarterly Reviews will be a bed of roses.
 But even your toughest conversations can be healthy ones.

-Ninety-nine percent of the time, you should know beforehand if your Quarterly Conversation is going to be a difficult one.
+Ninety-nine percent of the time, you should know beforehand if your Quarterly Reviews is going to be a difficult one.
 There’s no reason for going into the conversation ill-prepared.